-By now, most people know what a blog is: a web log.
+By now, nearly everyone knows what a blog is: a web log.
 An online chronicle of anything and everything, a blog is whatever its creator makes of it.
-Blogs sprouted like weeds a few years back, when blogging software became more user-friendly and accessible.
+Blogs sprouted like weeds in the early 2000s, when blogging software became more user-friendly and accessible.
 Many businesses have a blog going, and millions and millions of individuals have personal sites that function as anything from a PR tool for a struggling actor or a church group's info hub to a poet's outlet for anonymous odes.

 The simple act of disclosure – sharing our thoughts, ideas, and feelings with others – can make us feel better.
 That's probably why so many people pay psychotherapists for their services.
 It's why so many people write journals, love letters, and books.
 And it could also be why so many people write blogs.

 Writing about emotional topics has been linked to reduced stress and improved academic performance.
 Physical health also saw an upswing – some research showed that after a period of regular writing exercises, people may take fewer sick days off from work, require fewer medical appointments, or experience better immune function.

 Journaling is a method some people encourage for those going through a difficult diagnosis or medical treatment.
 Writing offers patients an avenue for focused self-expression and a place for venting the surplus of emotions and sensations that often accompany living with a disease or condition.
 Move these journals online to a blog format, and the writing gains a new dimension, a new power: it becomes accessible to others in similar situations who can then reflect, react, and respond.
 The opportunity to build a new community based on shared experience opens up.

 It is this social element that really sets blogging apart from writing for oneself.
 Blogging combines the cathartic experience of writing with the "social capital" – friendships, community ties – you can gain by linking online to others.
 And when you gain social capital, you may increase your overall feeling of well-being.